The 2022 Health Policy Fellowship application is now closed

 - Participate in the AANA HPP conference calls and HPP meetings

 - Joint activity with AAHKS and AAOS Health Policy Fellows in Washington, DC

 - Other forums as deemed significant to the mission of AANA and determined by the HPP and/or BOD

 Mentorship of the Fellow will be by the AANA HPP Committee Chair, AANA Health Policy Committee, and other AANA members with an interest in health policy matters.
 One specific AANA member will be chosen to mentor each fellow and will guide the fellow through the exposure and training process.
 The mentor will also serve as a research advisor and coauthor for the fellow's research project.

 Applications will be reviewed by the HPP in April/May and the selected fellow will be approved by the AANA Health policy and Practice Committee.
 Their fellowship will commence at the Annual Meeting.

 The HP Fellow will choose a research topic and will be expected to present the results of that project to the membership at the Annual Meeting.
 The project should be of a quality suitable for publication in Arthroscopy.

 AANA will fund the HP Fellow for two years for travel, hotel and other expenses that would result from his/her attendance at key health policy and advocacy events that are part of the Fellowship Program.
-The amount of $10,000 for this two-year cycle will be set up through an AANA EF grant.
+The amount of $10,000 for this two-year cycle is funded by an AANA Education Foundation grant.